nbloomf/feivel/doc/tutorial/tutorial.md

 There are two ways to use `feivel`: as a unix-style *filter* (for producing documents) and as an interactive graphical *interpreter* (as a calculator).

-To use `feivel` as a filter, we can simply put it in a pipeline or call it with the `-t` flag set.
+To use `feivel` as a filter, we can simply put it in a pipeline or specify a template file with the `-t` flag set.
 The examples from the introduction use filter mode.

 To use `feivel` as an interpreter, run it with the `--repl` flag set.
 This will launch a graphical window.
 For example, try calling the following command.